Get the Desktop App for Battle.net Now

-Alter Time- Takes a snapshot of your position, buffs, debuffs, health, and mana on use.
+Alter Time- Takes a snapshot of your position and health on use.
 Once this buff wears off (or is removed by using Alter Time again, if you wish to do so), you are instantly restored to the state you were in when you activated Alter Time.
-For example, if you have a Pyroblast proc, 100% health, a debuff and an Intellect proc when activating Alter Time, once it wears off, you instantly restore that Pyroblast proc, are instantly restored to 100% health, the Intellect proc is restored to the same duration it previously had, and you regain the debuff.
+For example, if you have 100% health when activating Alter Time, once it wears off, you are instantly restored to 100% health.

-This ability is quite powerful when used correctly, and it adds complexity to our rotation and the timing of our abilities.
-For example, using Alter Time can give you extra Pyroblast procs, and can extend any buffs you previously had, including BL.
-Also, since it restores your previous position, you could theoretically use Alter Time to quickly get across the map.
-This becomes extremely handy on some boss encounters where you're at position A, move to position B, then need to quickly move back to position A. From a min-maxing point of view, it's best to use Alter Time to get a quick Pyroblast to build up a good Combustion.
+Since it restores your previous position, you could theoretically use Alter Time to quickly get across the map.
+This becomes extremely handy on some boss encounters where you're at position A, move to position B, then need to quickly move back to position A.

-One of the main changes to our AoE is that our DoTs except for our mage bomb can only be spread to 3 other targets off your main one, so basically 4 maximum targets (Glyph of Inferno Blast adds 1 more target onto the cleave).
-This significantly reduces the hold Fire Mages had on AoE power in Cataclysm, making us more of a cleave spec.
+One of the features of our AoE is that our DoTs can be spread to 3 other targets off your main one, so basically 4 maximum targets (Glyph of Inferno Blast adds 1 more target onto the cleave).
+This makes Fire a powerful cleave spec.

 *Whenever Combustion is cast on your target, the CD on Inferno Blast instantly resets, allowing you to instantly spread your Combustion to your enemies.